tarantool/doc/doc/reference/tooling/tt_cli/index.rst

 a specific Tarantool version to managing remote instances and developing applications.

 ``tt`` is developed in its own `GitHub repository <https://github.com/tarantool/tt>`_.
-Here you can find its source code, the changelog, and usage examples.
+Here you can find its source code, changelog, and releases information.

 This section provides instructions on ``tt`` installation and configuration, concept explanation, and the ``tt`` command reference.